carlos-castillo-a/carlos-castillo-a/PersonalNotes.md

 ![](2022-03-27-19-43-03.png)

 While this makes things easy, it is important to keep **commits** at a minimum, keeping the commits related to one another.
+This will make for much cleaner projects in the future.

 ### Commit Messages
 The subject line should be a concise summary of what the change is.
 VS Code command palette doesn't have a way to add description lines so for long descriptions, they can be done in Terminal.
 If there is an empty line after the subject, the body will be recorded.
-The body should have a standard format for a more detail explanation:
+The body should have a standard format for a more detail explanation:\
-    - Difference: What is different now?
+    - Difference: What is different now?\
-    - Reason: What is the reason for the change
+    - Reason: What is the reason for the change\
-    - Notes: Anything to watch out for?
+    - Notes: Anything to watch out for?\

 # Branching
 Branching strategy beigings with creating a good naming convention that each branch will have.
 Initially I was clueless on this step, but that was because I could not forsee my projects.
 For my purposes, the branches I have are based on actions made by those branches.
-In this public repository, the long-running branches I will be using are:
+In this public repository, the long-running branches I will be using are:\
-    -main
+    -main\
-        - restructure-master
+        - restructure-master\
-        - new_files-master
+        - new_files-master\
-        - remove_files-master
+        - remove_files-master\
-It is just a beginning, things may change in the future but it will help keep track of what kind of changes are being committed.
+It is just a beginning, things may change in the future but it will help keep track of what kind of changes are being committed. \
 Commits should generally not be added directly to the *main* brach, that branch should only be updated through merges as in real scenarios.